 Kim Wilson is a Senior Lecturer at The Fletcher School of Law and Diplomacy, Tufts University.
 She is also a Senior Fellow for the Henry J. Leir Institute at Fletcher, and a Senior Fellow for the Council on Emerging Market Enterprises, also at Fletcher.
 For the past year she has served as a Board Member of the Hitachi Center for Technology and International Affairs at Fletcher.
 She is on the Steering Committee for a joint project between UN World Food Program and UN High Commissioner on Refugees on Mitigating Abuse of Cash Assistance.
-Additionally, she has been a board member for SEEP and an advisory board member for the Center for Financial Inclusion and Trickle Up.
+Additionally, she has been a board member for SEEP as well an advisory board member for the Center for Financial Inclusion and Trickle Up.
 She looks forward to her role as an advisor to iBuild, an exciting enterprise that unites digital ecosystems in housing low income or displaced people.
 She is co-author of two books on financial inclusion.

-Roxani Krystalli is a Program Manager at the Feinstein International Center in Boston, MA.
-She is a humanitarian practitioner and researcher who works on issues of gender, war, and peace-building.
-Roxani is particularly interested in the ethics of storytelling about violence.
-She has spent a decade focusing on understanding people’s experiences of violence and justice in the aftermath of armed conflict, including working with former combatants, refugees, victims and survivors of violence throughout Latin America, the Mediterranean, and East Africa in affiliation with international organizations and community-based groups.
+Roxani Krystalli is a Program Manager at the Feinstein International Center at Tufts University.
+She has spent a decade as a humanitarian practitioner and researcher in the field of gender and peace-building, focusing on understanding people’s experiences of violence and justice in the aftermath of armed conflict.
+This has included working with former combatants, refugees, victims and survivors of violence throughout Latin America, the Mediterranean, and East Africa in affiliation with international organizations and community-based groups.
 For her work, Roxani has been recognized with the Presidential Award for Citizenship and Public Service at Tufts University.
-She has also been recognized as a United States Institute of Peace ‘Peace Scholar’, a Social Science Research Council Fellow, a Henry J. Leir Institute Fellow, and a recipient of a National Science Foundation research grant.
+She has also been recognized as a United States Institute of Peace ‘Peace Scholar’, a Social Science Research Council Fellow, a Henry J. Leir Institute for Human Security Fellow, and a recipient of a National Science Foundation research grant.
 Her work has appeared or been cited in The Washington Post, The New York Times, Disasters, The International Feminist Journal of Politics, Open Democracy, and on numerous blogs and podcasts, including on her own blog, Stories of Conflict and Love.
-She holds a BA from Harvard University, an MA from The Fletcher School of Law and Diplomacy, and she is currently completing a PhD at The Fletcher School on the politics of victimhood in Colombia.
+She holds a BA from Harvard University, an MA from The Fletcher School of Law and Diplomacy, and has recently completed a PhD at The Fletcher School on the politics of victimhood in Colombia.
 In September 2020, Roxani will begin her appointment as a Lecturer (Assistant Professor) at the University of St Andrews, where her research and teaching will focus on feminist peace and conflict studies.

 Julie Zollmann is a researcher and PhD candidate at The Fletcher School, Tufts University.
 Her work uses the lens of money to understand the ways ordinary people navigate the many dimensions of their lives.
 She’s led a number of extensive research projects, including the Kenya Financial Diaries project from 2012-2016.